trufflesuite/ts-lxd/README.md

 A typescript client for communicating with a local or remote instance of linux containers.
 The interface is object-oriented, simple and uniform.
 Unrestrictive with an open MIT license.

-This package was ported from Alan Doherty's [`node-lxd`](https://github.com/alandoherty/node-lxd) and updated to support TypeScript and modern async/await style code;
+This package was ported from Alan Doherty's [`node-lxd`](https://github.com/alandoherty/node-lxd) and updated to support TypeScript and modern async/await style code.

+This package forked from `node-lxd`, but it should not be considered a drop-in replacement, as we've made several breaking changes.

 # Installing